Nazca Ridge: Continental margin interaction

-The ridge is buoyant, resulting in flat slab subduction of the Nazca Plate underneath Peru.
+The ridge is buoyant, resulting in flat slab subduction of the Nazca plate underneath Peru.
 Buoyancy is related to crustal age, and the buoyancy effect can be seen in oceanic crust aged from 30-40 Ma.
-The Nazca Plate is dated to 45 Ma where it subducts into the Peru-Chile trench.
+The Nazca plate is dated to 45 Ma where it subducts into the Peru-Chile trench.
 The extreme thickness of the buoyant ridge is responsible for the flat slab subduction of the older underlying plate.
-Modeling has shown that this type of subduction is only concurrent with submarine ridges, and accounts for approximately 10% of convergent boundaries.
-The most recent estimate of the subduction angle for the Nazca Plate is 20° to a depth of 24 km at 110 km inland.
+Modelling has shown that this type of subduction is only concurrent with submarine ridges, and accounts for approximately 10% of convergent boundaries.
+The most recent estimate of the subduction angle for the Nazca plate is 20° to a depth of 24 km at 110 km inland.
 At 80 km depth, approximately 220 km inland, the plate shifts to a horizontal orientation, and continues to travel horizontally for up to 700 km inland, before resuming subduction into the asthenosphere.

 Large magnitude earthquakes occur in association with the area around the Nazca Ridge subduction zone, known at the Peru megathrust.
 These include, but are not limited to, a magnitude 8.1 earthquake in 1942, a magnitude 8.0 earthquake in 1970, a magnitude 7.7 earthquake in 1996, a magnitude 8.4 earthquake in 2001, and a magnitude 8.0 earthquake in 2007.
 Earthquake records for this area of subduction go back to 1586.
 All of these ruptures were located either on the coast of Peru or within the Peru-Chile Trench between 9°S and 18°S, coincidental with the subducting Nazca Ridge, and include both intraplate and interplate rupturing.
 No large earthquakes have been located between 14°S and 15.5°S, where the bathymetric high of the ridge is subducting.
 Interplate earthquakes do not occur in direct conjunction with the Nazca Ridge.

 There has been little geomorphic affect to the Peru-Chile trench due to the ridge subduction beyond a shallowing from 6500 to 5000 m above the ridge location.
 However, this is a tectonic erosion margin.
 There is no accretionary wedge forming in the trench, and what sediment is found there is from continental sources, based on fossil assemblage.
 The calcareous ooze blanketing Nazca Ridge is completely subducted.
-Crustal erosion of the forearc basin has resulted in the loss of 110 km of the South American Plate since 11 Ma.
+Crustal erosion of the forearc basin has resulted in the loss of 110 km of the South American plate since 11 Ma.

 The forearc basin of Pisco located above the subducting ridge has experienced uplift since the Late Pliocene or Pleistocene an uplift that is attributed to the subduction of the Nazca Ridge.